Irreducible components of affine Deligne-Lusztig varieties: Introduction

-\begin{rmk} In the case where $G = \Res_{E / F} \GL_n$ and $b$ is superbasic, Viehmann \cite{V} and Hamacher \cite{H} defined a decomposition of $X_\mu^G(b)$ using extended semi-modules (or extended EL-charts).
-In particular, $\JJ_b \backslash \Irr X_\mu^G(b)$ is parameterized by the set of equivalence classes of {\it top} extended semi-modules, that is, the semi-modules whose corresponding strata have the top dimension.
-On the other hand, Theorem \ref{main} gives another parametrization of $\JJ_b \backslash \Irr X_\mu^G(b)$ using $\BB_\mu^{\widehat G}(\ul_G(b))$.
-So it is interesting to give an explicit correspondence between the top extended semi-modules and the crystal elements in $\BB_\mu^{\widehat G}(\ul_G(b))$. \end{rmk}

-The third goal is to give an explicit construction of an irreducible component from each $\JJ_b$-orbit of $\Irr X_\mu(b)$ and compute its stabilizer.
+The third goal is to give an explicit construction of an irreducible component from each $\JJ_b$-orbit of $\Irr^\tp X_\mu(b)$ and compute its stabilizer.
+Combined with Theorem \ref{main}, this will provide a complete parametrization of $\Irr^\tp X_\mu(b)$ in theory.
 If $b$ is unramified, this task has been done by Xiao-Zhu \cite{XZ}.
-Otherwise, using Proposition \ref{conv}, it suffices to consider the case where $G$ is adjoint, $\mu$ is minuscule, and $b$ is basic.
-To handle this case, we consider the decomposition where each piece $X_\mu^\l(b)=(I t^\l K / K) \cap X_\mu(b)$ is a locally closed subset of $X_\mu(b)$.
+Otherwise, using Theorem \ref{conv}, it suffices to consider the case where $G$ is adjoint, $\mu$ is minuscule, and $b$ is basic.
+To handle this case, we consider the decomposition where each piece $X_\mu^\l(b)=I t^\l K/K \cap X_\mu(b)$ is a locally closed subset of $X_\mu(b)$.